 Can you get Travel Insurance with medical conditions?

 You can get Travel Insurance with medical conditions if you buy cover from a specialist Travel Insurance provider like AllClear.
-Some policies will only cover you for medical issues due to accidents and emergencies unrelated to any pre-existing conditions.
-So if you’ve had a hospital appointment, visited a GP or taken any medication in the last two years, you’ll need specialist Travel Insurance for your medical conditions.
+Some providers will only cover you for medical emergencies that are unrelated to any pre-existing conditions.
+So if you’ve had a hospital appointment, visited a GP or taken any medication for a medical condition in the last two years, you’ll need specialist Travel Insurance for your medical conditions.

 Why do you need Medical Travel Insurance?